 Many Same-Sex Partners Are Denied Visitation Rights in Long-Term Care Facilities

-Unfortunately, there are times when LGBT seniors find themselves in hospitals or assisted living and find out that their same-sex partners are discouraged from visiting or are not given the same privileges a different-sex partner would have.
+Unfortunately, there are times when LGBT seniors find themselves in hospitals or assisted living facilities and find out that their same-sex partners are discouraged from visiting or are not given the same privileges as a different-sex partner would have.

 Laws vary from state to state, but residents should know what they are entitled to.